Blue Pearmain Apples

 Inventory, lb : 0

-Blue Pearmain apples are available in the winter.
+Blue Pearmain apples are available in the fall through winter.

 Blue Pearmain apples, botanically classified as Malus domestica, are a late-season, heirloom variety belonging to the Rosaceae family.
 The bloom-covered fruits are believed to be an 18th-century American apple native to New England and are considered a winter variety, harvested in the late fall and stored for use throughout the winter.
 Blue Pearmain apples received their name for their soft blue bloom that envelops the fruits, giving the apples a matte, dusty appearance, and this contrast was once highly valued in home orchards for the tree’s aesthetically pleasing presence.
 Blue Pearmain apples are also known under the names Maine Blue Pear, Blue Pearamell, Painbear Bluemain, Blue Pomade, and Blue Pearamay, and are one of the most famous New England apple varieties.
 Blue Pearmain apples rose to fame during the 19th century for their distinct flavor and versatile nature and were used in cidermaking and baked apples, the most common beverages and side dishes of the time.
 The variety also acquired international recognition when it was introduced to England, later receiving the acclaimed Award of Merit from the Royal Horticultural Society in 1893.
 Despite their fame throughout New England and England in the 19th century, Blue Pearmain apples eventually faded from cultivation and were overshadowed by modern varieties due to their unreliable nature.
 In the modern-day, Blue Pearmain apples are considered a rare apple selectively grown in specialty orchards and are sometimes harvested from remaining ancient trees still standing throughout the countryside of New England.